tehwalris/GridGuard/README.md

 ## Demo

-_TODO_
+Visit `https://power.bitter.li` for a live demo!
+Sub pages are described below!

 ### Pages

 - `/admin`: Admin panel where the government can monitor the grid and turn devices on and off.
+This is only optimized for full sized desktop windows!
 - `/user/home` and `/user/details`: Users see the live grid status and which (if any) devices they have are affected.
+THIS IS ONLY OPTIMIZED FOR MOBILE SIZED WINDOWS!
 - `/visualization`: displays a selection of the virtual SmartDevices and their on/off status.
 - `/event`: start and stop an "event" (reduction in electricity production like when a power plant goes offline)